History of LGNC

 Volunteers are the backbone of LGNC.
 Our organization simply would not exist if it weren’t for the persistent efforts of a small group of visionary naturalists who shared a will to make a positive change for the environment and the local community.
 LGNC’s ‘founding volunteer,’ ornithologist Donald S. Heintzelman, planted the seeds of our grassroots story when he founded Wildlife Information Center in 1986 to advocate for wildlife preservation and to continue the Bake Oven Knob Autumn Hawk Count.
 A small group of mainly hawk watchers has grown into a robust family of members, supporters, and volunteers who are today involved with every aspect of LGNC’s conservation and education efforts.

 Exemplifying the hard work of these many individuals, LGNC’s trail system and prolific native gardens have been designed, constructed, and maintained by dedicated volunteers.
 The Osprey House, too, is fully staffed by volunteers who greet visitors with a smile and provide information on LGNC and the surrounding region.
-Volunteers have also been the nucleus of LGNC’s growing education program, allowing our organization to teach nearly 10,000 students in 2017 alone.
+Volunteers have also been the nucleus of LGNC’s growing education program, allowing our organization to teach over 10,000 students annually.

 LGNC’s education program is based on our unique conservation work and our story of hope.
 The program has steadily developed since 2004 when Dan Kunkle left his teaching career and became a full-time, mostly volunteer staff person.
 Until recently, all field trips, in-school programs, and after-school programs were entirely led by Dan and an all-volunteer education team consisting mostly of retired teachers.
 The skills of these experienced educators have proven invaluable as LGNC has developed science curricula and engaged a growing audience.